lsst/ap_pipe/doc/lsst.ap.pipe/pipeline-tutorial.rst

 .. warning::

    The format of the ``ap_association`` Prompt Product Database is rapidly evolving.
-For the latest information on how to interface with it, see `lsst.ap.associate`.
+For the latest information on how to interface with it, see :doc:`lsst.ap.association </modules/lsst.ap.association/index>`.

 Try these python commands to make some initial plots of your newly processed data.
 You can also use the Butler to display